 Both "excellent" and "average" students will have opportunities for growth.

-The true test of an excellent program is not how many A+ students are sent on to top graduate schools, (Although, we have had our share of those including MIT, Oregon Graduate Institute, Penn State, Stanford, University of Colorado, University of Pennsylvania, University of Washington, etc.), rather, can a program take an "average C to B student" and produce a very good engineer.
-A+ students are made better engineers by being around and both teaching and learning from students with different capabilities and strengths other than their own.
-More "average" students can achieve amazing things when their strengths and weaknesses are identified early and they have an opportunity to contribute with their strengths and receive additional attention in their areas of weakness.
-A recent Cambridge study highlighted a controversial fact: expertise is developed not born.
-One former student of the dean who had a "D" in his first year of engineering mathematics received personal help and is now the head engineer at a company producing state of the art supercomputers that fit in a briefcase.
+The true test of an excellent program is not how many A+ students are sent on to top graduate schools.
+(Although, we have had our share of students who have gone on to MIT, Oregon Graduate Institute, Penn State, Stanford, University of Colorado, University of Pennsylvania, University of Washington, etc.) Rather, the true test of a program is if it can take an "average C to B student" and produce a very good engineer.
+A+ students are made better engineers by both teaching and learning from students with different capabilities and strengths than their own.
+"Average" students can achieve amazing things when their strengths and weaknesses are identified early and they have an opportunity to contribute with their strengths and receive additional attention in their areas of weakness.
+A recent Cambridge study highlighted a controversial fact: Expertise is developed not born.
+One former CBU student who had a "D" in his first year of engineering mathematics received personal help and is now the head engineer at a company producing state-of-the-art supercomputers that fit in a briefcase.

-Required internships with industry or a non-profit organization.
+Required internships within an industry or with a nonprofit organization.

-One of the most important parts of your college training will be the learning that you do in a real engineering job.
-You will have a special course to prepare you for this "first engineering job."
+One of the most important parts of your college training will be learning in a real engineering job.
+You will have a special course to prepare you for this first engineering job.
 Although the school maintains relationships with many industries in the area that offer internships and will facilitate your finding an internship wherever you are from, ultimately the responsibility will be yours.
-Your official internship will be the summer of your junior year, although other opportunities may occur for you to work in industry.
+Your official internship will be the summer of your junior year, although other opportunities may occur for you to work in an industry.
 You will be required to turn in an executive summary of your work to your boss and present your work experience to your peers in the fall following your work.
 Your work performance (both technical and soft engineering skills) will be assessed by your boss.
-Previous internship programs under the dean have led to the average interns evaluation score to be 4.44 out of 5 as determined by their bosses.
+Previous internship programs under the dean have led to the average intern evaluation score to be 4.44 out of 5 as determined by their bosses.

-The mathematics required for engineering is taught just in time, in context, with hands on labs.
+The mathematics required for engineering is taught just in time, in context and with hands-on labs.

 Training in project management and an exposure to the business side of engineering.

 Industrial representatives continue to emphasize that they wish new engineers had more project management experience.
-A former Boeing project manager that worked with me in Seattle will be continuing his work here at CBU.
 Engineering students in their junior year will be working with and co-mentoring business students.
-In addition, our goal is that eventually all students in our program will develop one of their own creative ideas and go through the process to receive a provisional patent.
+Our goal is that eventually all students in our program will develop one of their own creative ideas and go through the process to receive a provisional patent.

 Emphasis on both soft and hard engineering skill sets.

 An engineering degree tells an employer that you have learned how to learn (thus, you are teachable) and that you have persevered.
-However, they will most often hire you based on your "soft" engineering skill sets, namely: your ability to communicate (oral and written), your ability to relate to and get along with other people on a team, your willingness to learn new things and take initiative, your attitudes towards people and work, etc.- in short not what you know but who you are as a person.
+However, they will most often hire you based on your "soft" engineering skill sets, namely: your ability to communicate (oral and written), your ability to relate to and get along with other people on a team, your willingness to learn new things and take initiative, your attitude toward people and work, etc. In short, it's not what you know but who you are as a person.
 During your sophomore year we will place an emphasis on developing a heart and mind for engineering as service.
-This will serve as a foundation for a small group discussion of leadership, emotional intelligence and global awareness topics during your junior year.
+This will serve as a foundation for small group discussions of leadership, emotional intelligence and global awareness topics during your junior year.
 You will be required to participate in and facilitate these groups and put into practice the things you discuss on your numerous team projects.
-You will have numerous opportunities to improve your writing through the use of executive summaries, developing project specifications, and project documentation.
+You will have numerous opportunities to improve your writing through the use of executive summaries, developing project specifications and project documentation.

 This soft engineering skill set development will not replace becoming technically competent.
 All students will be required to pass the Fundamentals of Engineering online practice exam in order to graduate.

-This can be achieved several ways: participating in an International or Engineering Service Project (ISP or ESP), choosing a senior capstone project with cross cultural emphasis, taking ICS405 (Marketplace Strategies for Global Advancement) with an engineering final thesis or an approved study abroad.
+This can be achieved several ways: participating in an International or Engineering Service Project (ISP or ESP), choosing a senior capstone project with cross-cultural emphasis, taking ICS405 (Marketplace Strategies for Global Advancement) with an engineering final thesis or studying abroad.

 All students will develop and maintain an electronic portfolio.

-Procedure: After acceptance to CBU contact the engineering dean by email.
+How to apply: After acceptance to CBU, contact the engineering dean by email.

-Above a 1200 SAT (math and critical reading) or 26 ACT are awarded as they come in.
-The rest must wait until June to receive final word.
-Preference is given to those that are accepted to CBU by January 15th.
+Students who have an SAT score of 1200 and above (math and critical reading) or an ACT score of 26 and above are awarded a scholarship on a first come, first served basis.
+Students who have scores lower than this must wait until June to receive final word.
+Preference is given to those who are accepted to CBU by January 15.

-Note: Engineering students frequently find internships during the summer which pay considerably above the minimum wage (10-15$/hr).
-In their junior and senior years they often work for companies part time while going to school.
+Engineering jobs and paid internships: Engineering students frequently find internships during the summer which pay considerably above the minimum wage ($10–15/hr).
+In their junior and senior years, they often work for companies part time while going to school.
 This combination can offset a lot of their college expenses.
-Remember engineering starting salaries are in the $45-55,000 range.
+Remember that engineering annual starting salaries are in the $45,000–$85,000 range.

-Full Ride Scholarships are available (tuition, fees, room and board) for eligible applications with Army and Air Force ROTC.
+Full ride scholarships are available (tuition, fees, room and board) for eligible applications with Army and Air Force ROTC.
 Army ROTC is located on campus and Air Force ROTC has a detachment at Cal State San Bernardino (less than 30 miles away) which serves students from CBU.
-Engineering majors are highly sought after.
-For more information contact Army: SFC Jay Villasenor (951) 343-4254 email@example.com; Air Force: Captain Stephen Mahoney (909) 537-7322 firstname.lastname@example.org.
+Engineering majors are highly sought after in the military.
+For more information, contact Army SFC Jay Villasenor at (951) 343-4254 or firstname.lastname@example.org or contact Air Force Captain Stephen Mahoney at (909) 537-7322 or email@example.com.

 CBU's College of Engineering Goals